Tape-Worm/Gorgon/Tools/Editor/Gorgon.Editor/Plugins/Content/Readme.txt

-﻿This folder will contain content specific plugins.
+﻿This folder will contain content specific Plugins.